Beverley: Culture and amenities

 A purpose-built Post Office opened in Register Square in 1905.
 It continued to be the town's Post Office, until being closed in early 2020 as part of a cost cutting exercise.
-Post Office services are now provided by the nearby WH Smith shop.
+Post Office services are now provided by the nearby TGJones shop.

 Beverley's first cinema, the Marble Arch, opened in 1916, located on Butcher Row.
 It was closed and completely demolished by 1967 having in the last few years been used as a bingo hall.
 After demolition, the site was used as a supermarket.
 Originally it was known as Moores, but later it became Prestos, then Jacksons.
 It is now M&S Food.

 The Museum of Army Transport relocated from Leconfield to Beverley in 1983.
 The museum was housed on part of the former Hodgsons Tannery site.
 The last surviving Blackburn Beverley aircraft XB259 (named after the town, and built nearby in Brough) was on static display until the museum closed due to a funding shortfall in 2003.
 This and the neighbouring former Hodgsons Tannery is now occupied by Flemingate – a shopping centre including Dunelm, H&M, Sports Direct, restaurants and cafes, and is also home to a Parkway Cinema and Premier Inn.

 The current fire station opened in 1982 when New Walkergate (road) was constructed.
 The much smaller old fire station is now a GP surgery.

 The police station on Norfolk Street is part of the court complex built in about 1805, including a sessions house and a prison.
 The former courthouse is now a spa and the octagonal prison is a private home.

 Beverley previously had two hospitals serving the town.
 The Westwood Hospital originally opened as the town's Union Workhouse in 1861, but became a hospital in 1939 at the outbreak of World War II.
 The maternity ward closed in 1997.
 The hospital closed completely in 2011.
 The original main building has been converted to apartments.
 Beverley Cottage Hospital opened in Morton Lane 1885 and had closed by 1996.
 Beverley Community Hospital opened in 2012 on a new site.

 The East Riding Theatre, housed in a former nonconformist chapel originally built in 1910, is a community initiative launched by a group of local volunteers and film and television actor Vincent Regan.
 First opened to the public in December 2014 and seating 200, it is run as a not-for profit organisation and a registered charity and presents regular drama productions and musical performances.

 The Beverley Treasure House contains a library, archives, a museum, and an art gallery.